Jaesunee/VirusSim/README.md

 Final project for Applied Discrete Mathematics (APPM 3170).

 This project is focused on analysing how a SARS virus spread over different types of graph networks.
 More details can be found in the writeups, which are divided into two parts:
-1. An introduction and comparison of the two types of networks - co-presence and face-to-face networks
+1. An introduction and comparison of the two types of networks: co-presence and face-to-face networks
 2. An analysis of the simulating virus spread over the networks.

 ## Running the Simulations